SCOTCAT.COM

 FACTSHEETS: April 1997 - no. 006

-This species can be confused with Corydoras davidsandsi and C. melini but the revealing factor is the position of the black body stripe on C. metae which runs over the ridge of the back whereas in C. melini it breaks and divides into two over the back and continues to almost the end of the lower lobe of the caudal fin, in other words it shows the body colouration on the ridge of the back, while metae, on the ridge of the back, is black.
+This species can be confused with Hoplisoma davidsandsi and Hoplisoma melini but the revealing factor is the position of the black body stripe on H. metae which runs over the ridge of the back whereas in H. melini it breaks and divides into two over the back and continues to almost the end of the lower lobe of the caudal fin, in other words it shows the body colouration on the ridge of the back, while metae, on the ridge of the back, is black.

-The difference between C. metae and C. davidsandsi is that the latter has a broader black band which covers the ridge of the back, whereas metae has a thinner band and has also a thinner black band over its eyes, compared to C. davidsandsi.
+The difference between H. metae and H. davidsandsi is that the latter has a broader black band which covers the ridge of the back, whereas metae has a thinner band and has also a thinner black band over its eyes, compared to H. davidsandsi.
 The latter has also a lighter body colour.

 Originates from the white waters of the Rio Metae in Colombia so a higher Ph and not too acidic would suit this species.

-The above images showing the differences in colour patterns of; C. metae, C. melini, and C. davidsandsi.
+The above images showing the differences in colour patterns of; H. metae, H. melini, and H. davidsandsi.

 An easy enough species to keep and while of no great beauty it does have a pleasing colouration and pattern that even the most discerning aquarist would find appealing.
-It would probably make a good step-up for the beginning Corydoras keeper from the easier kept species of C. aeneus and C. paleatus.
+It would probably make a good step-up for the beginning Corydoras keeper from the easier kept species of Osteogaster aeneua and Hoplisoma paleatum.

 Update: In 2005 the book Identifying Corydoradinae Catfish by Ian A. M. Fuller and Hans-Georg Evers (2005) was published and at that time little was known about the relationships among different species in the Callichthyidae as a whole and even less was known about the relationships among the Corydoradinae.
 This was changed in 2011 with the publication of the molecular phylogeny of the group: Evolution, Ecology and Taxonomy of the Corydoradinae revisited: Markos A Alexandrou & Martin I Taylor (2011), which was published in the follow up book in 2011, Identifying Corydoradinae Catfish Supplement 1.

 Remarks: Corydoras metae is placed in Lineage 9, the "short-snouted" species with the designated type species: C. punctatus.
-A revision in the future would constitute the resurrection of the genus name Hoplosopma (Agassiz, 1846).
+A revision in the future would constitute the resurrection of the genus name Hoplisoma (Agassiz, 1846).
+As of the latest revision (Dias et al 2024) Corydoras metae has now been placed in Lineage 9 and has the new genus name of Hoplisoma.

 Common Name